hazelcast/hazelcast-jet/site/website/blog/2020-07-16-designing-evergreen-cache-cdc.md

 authorImageURL: https://3l0wd94f0qdd10om8642z9se-wpengine.netdna-ssl.com/wp-content/uploads/2019/12/nicolas-frankel-170x170.jpg
 ---

-It has been said that there are two things hard in software development, naming things and cache invalidation (while some add off-by-one errors to the mix).
+It has been said that there are two things hard in software development: naming things and cache invalidation (while some add off-by-one errors to the mix).
 I believe that keeping the cache in sync with the source of truth might count as a third one.
 In this post, I'd like to tackle this issue, describe the ideal situation -
-1 cache, 1 datastore, describe the problem of having multiple components that can write to the datastore, list all possible solutions, and describe one elegant solution based on Change Data Capture and Jet.
+1 cache, 1 datastore - describe the problem of having multiple components that can write to the datastore, list all possible solutions, and describe one elegant solution based on Change Data Capture and Jet.